University of Redlands Online MALT Fast Facts

 Candidates will study the design and implementation of evidence- and standards-based instruction and interventions for a full range of learners, with consideration given to collaboration, MTSS, communication needs, augmentative and assistive technology, and cultural and linguistic factors through the theoretical orientation of critical theory.
 Field experience is required.

-If you would like to view a full list of courses and their descriptions, please download a program brochure.
+If you would like to view a full list of courses and their descriptions, get your program brochure now.